jasalt/phel-wp-plugin/README.md

 ## `phel-config.php` recommendations

 - XDebug's (included with VVV) infinite loop detection gives false positive on default setting and requires `ini_set('xdebug.max_nesting_level', 300);`
-- Plugin Phel error log file path is set into plugin dir with `->setErrorLogFile($projectRootDir . 'error.log')`, but this should be changed for production.
+- Plugin Phel error log file path is set into the plugin directory with `->withErrorLogFile($projectRootDir . 'error.log')`; change this for production.

 ## Instantiating WordPress with `wp-load.php` from Phel